OWNER & RESIDENT A-Z

 Please be assured that (except in case of emergency - flood, fire, power failure, loss of heat or other threats to life or the security of the Corporation or other residents) we will not enter your Unit without proper notification, giving at least 24-hours' notice.
 If the Superintendent has a copy of your key(s) for use in an emergency situation, major damage to your unit and surrounding units may be prevented or reduced.

-Should an owner or resident lose a key or electronic device or if extras (up to the maximum above) are required, they may be obtained by giving a cheque for the appropriate amount (payable to MTCC 573) to the Superintendent at a cost of:
+Fobs and remote openers (up to the maximum noted above) may be obtained by giving a cheque for the appropriate amount (payable to MTCC 573) to the Superintendent:

-Ø $25.00 for an electronic access fob (maximum 5 per unit, see above)
+$25.00 for an electronic access fob (maximum of five per Unit, see above)

-Ø $60.00 for an electronic garage door opener
+$60.00 for an electronic garage door opener (maximum of one per Unit)

-IF YOU LOSE OR MISLAY AN ELECTRONIC ACCESS FOB OR ELECTRONIC DOOR OPENER PLEASE INFORM THE SUPERINTENDENT AT ONCE.
+IF YOU (or your tenants) LOSE OR MISLAY AN ELECTRONIC ACCESS FOB OR ELECTRONIC GARAGE DOOR OPENER PLEASE INFORM THE SUPERINTENDENT AT ONCE.
 HE WILL DISABLE IT SO THAT IT CANNOT BE MISUSED.
-(You remain responsible for its use until this is done.)
+(The Unit owner remains responsible for its use until this is done.)

 LAUNDRY ROOM See also DRYERS

 All residents are reminded that if water goes from your Unit into an adjacent Unit you, or your insurance company, may have to compensate your neighbour or the Corporation if damage is caused to common areas.
 The most common causes of water leaks from a Unit are broken washer, dishwasher or toilet hoses or deteriorated caulking or grout in bathrooms and kitchens.
 You are strongly advised to have hoses checked from time to time and to maintain both caulking and grout.
-In general Unit owners are responsible for all plumbing on the Unit-side of the in-Unit shut-off valves,
+In general Unit owners are responsible for all plumbing on the Unit-side of the in-Unit main shut-off valves.
+The Corporation is responsible for the plumbing up to, and including, these shut-off valves.

 To ensure that the loading dock is not blocked by parked cars it is fenced off; the Superintendent can, with advance notice, unlock the chains.
 The use of the loading dock is controlled by the Superintendent and the primarily purpose of the dock is for garbage and recycling collection and the short-term loading and unloading of trucks that cannot fit into the garage.
 The first priority is that it is available for garbage/recycling, pre-arranged move-ins or move-outs and for trucks making large deliveries or pick-ups.